USDF All-Breeds Awards Program

 This awards program focuses on the Irish Draught and IDSH participation in a variety of performance fields.
 Be it at the amateur or international levels, the program is open to all members of the IDHSNA, whose competing horses are registered with the IDHSNA and it costs nothing to participate.
 This successful program began in 2002 and we hope our "regulars" will join us again as well as new competitors.
 These rules and the form for reporting results can be downloaded and printed out from the Forms section.

 The show season includes all competitions from December 1st through November 30.
 All results cards must be submitted by December 1st.
-Contact the Program coordinator, Lyn Lindstrom with any further requests or questions.

 The Irish Draught horse excels in many disciplines.
 The intent of the IDHSNA Year-End Award Program* is to acknowledge and honor those members with Irish Draught horses, both purebred and part bred, who are out competing and thus promoting the breed.